cybertraining-dsc/sp21-599-356/project/index.md

 ## 5.1 Scenario one(regional dataset)

 The final MAE of train set is around 0.05 and the one of test set is around 0.19.
-The RMSE between real data and predicted data is around 227018.
+Also, the RMSE between real data and predicted data is around 227018.
 The predictive graph tends to deviate a lot at the beginning of epochs, but it shows quite a bit of agreement at the end of epochs.

 ![Figure 3](https://raw.githubusercontent.com/cybertraining-dsc/sp21-599-356/main/project/images/Error_For_SenarioOne.png)